Our Justice System

 Unitive Justice is a form of Restorative Justice with a unique structure that creates sustainability and allows it to be easily taught and replicated.
 Restorative Justice is being successfully used today for many different crimes, including murder.
 Consider Mothers Against Drunk Drivers (MADD) as a powerful example of a restorative justice system that has literally saved lives.
-Unitive Justice takes the best principles of Restorative Justice and puts them into a structure that we can use in many areas of our lives, including in our justice system.
+Unitive Justice takes the best principles of Restorative Justice and puts them into a structure that we can use in many areas of our lives, even outside of the justice system.

 A System of Proportional Revenge

-This system ignores the true victim of a crime and often re-victimizes.
+This system often neglects the actual victim of an offense and often re-victimizes them.
 It doesn’t allow for apologies, healing the harm, or providing a context for why it happened and often discourages honesty and admissions of guilt.

-Sentencing in our current system is no more than proportional revenge.
-It is okay for us to harm someone who committed a crime so long as we believe it’s in proportion to the crime committed (which we know it often is not).
+Sentencing in our current system is no more than a form of proportional revenge.
+It is okay for us (as the State) to harm someone who committed an offense so long as we believe it’s in proportion to the crime committed (which we know it often is not).

 Our current justice system has resulted in